-ized Health Care Delivery System.
-Select one: No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10.
+ii.
+Organized Health Care Delivery System.
+Select one:

+No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10.

 Yes.
-The waiver provides for the use of Organized Health Care Delivery System arrangements unde the provisions of 42 CFR $\S447.10$. pecify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for esignation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not pluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have echoice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services and contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial eccountability is assured when an OHCDS arrangement is used: acts with MCOs, PIHPs or PAHPs. he state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services. the state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PAHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the elivery of waiver and other services.
-Participants may voluntarily elect to receive waiver and other services arough such MCOs or prepaid health plans.
-Contracts with these health plans are on file at the state dedicaid agency. rescribe: (a) the MCOs and/or health plans that furnish services under the provisions of $\$1915(a)(1)$; (b) the eographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) ow payments are made to the health plans.
+The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR §447.10.

+Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:

-health plan (PAHP).
+iii.
+Contracts with MCOs, PIHPs or PAHPs.

+The state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services.

+The state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
+Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
+Contracts with these health plans are on file at the state Medicaid agency.

+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of \$1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

+This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
+Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.